icelab/babushka-deps/README.md

 ### First time

 First, [prepare your system](docs/preparing-your-system.md).
-You must follow these steps if you have an existing Homebrew installation, Ruby or Node.js version managers, or custom dotfiles in your home directory.
+You must follow these steps if you have an existing Homebrew installation, Ruby or Node.js version managers, or custom dotfiles in your home directory. **After you've done this, open a new shell.**

 Install Babushka: